 Transcribing your Zoom meetings can be useful for a variety of reasons.
-For starters, making notes retrospectively rather than during the meeting or webinar itself means you can stay focused and engaged rather than distracted and stressed.
+For starters, it helps make your Zoom meetings more productive.
+By making notes retrospectively rather than during the meeting or webinar itself, you (or your meeting attendees) can stay focused and engaged rather than distracted and stressed.
 Once you've made or received your transcript, you can use it to compile meeting notes to share with colleagues and clients.

 But the benefits don't end there.
-Zoom transcriptions can be repurposed and used for reports and articles to support your marketing activity, and they can also be turned into subtitles to accompany webinar recordings for accessibility purposes.
+Zoom transcriptions can be repurposed and used for reports and articles to support your marketing activity, and they can also be turned into subtitles to accompany webinar recordings to make your video content more accessible.

 Whatever your business objectives, find out how to transcribe a Zoom meeting with our handy step-by-step guide.